Harrisburg Transportation Center: Intercity rail

 Amtrak provides service to the station via the Keystone Service and Pennsylvanian routes, which operate along the Keystone Corridor and Northeast Corridor.
 The Harrisburg Transportation Center is the western terminus of Amtrak's Keystone Service, which provides the bulk of the Amtrak service to and from Harrisburg.
 Primary cities served on Amtrak to and from Harrisburg include Lancaster, Philadelphia, and New York to the east and Altoona, Johnstown, and Pittsburgh to the west.
 Both staffed and Quik-Trak machine ticket service are available for all departures and red cap service is also available.

 In Federal Fiscal Year 2018, it was the third busiest Amtrak station in Pennsylvania and 22nd busiest in the United States.
 It ranks just behind Lancaster Station in both categories (Lancaster is 2nd and 21st respectively).
 It is one of the busiest Amtrak stations serving a metropolitan area with fewer than two million people, mainly due to the large number of passengers traveling between this station and Philadelphia.

 Intercity bus

-There are two intercity bus operators (Greyhound Lines and Fullington Trailways) that provide service to the station.
+There are three intercity bus operators (Greyhound Lines, FlixBus and Fullington Trailways) that provide service to the station.
+In 2021, FlixBus acquired Greyhound.
 Some of the key cities and large towns served with one-seat rides by each bus operator are as follows: